Murder (film series)

 Murder is a series of Indian thriller films produced by Mahesh Bhatt and Mukesh Bhatt under the banner of Vishesh Films.
-The first installment directed by Anurag Basu was released in 2 April 2004; the second installment by Mohit Suri was released in 8 July 2011; and the third installment by Vishesh Bhatt was released in 15 February 2013.
-The fourth installment, set to be released on 17 July 2026, is currently under production.
+The first instalment directed by Anurag Basu was released on 2 April 2004; the second instalment by Mohit Suri was released on 8 July 2011; and the third instalment by Vishesh Bhatt was released on 15 February 2013.
+The fourth instalment, set to be released on 17 July 2026, is currently under production.